 Investors have several options to consider when looking to gain exposure to gold and tap into its diverse potential benefits.
-Understanding the potential advantages and considerations for the different gold investment vehicles – be it ETFs, mutual funds, gold bars and coins or gold mining stocks, can help an investor to determine which option is best suited to their personal investment situation.
+Understanding the potential advantages and considerations for the different gold investment vehicles — ETFs, mutual funds, gold bars and coins or gold mining stocks — can help an investor determine which option is best suited to their personal investment situation.

 Gold ETFs have grown to record levels in terms of popularity and AUM since 2004, when SPDR ETFs introduced the first physically backed gold ETF designed to track the price of gold bullion, SPDR Gold Shares® (GLD®).
-Since that time, gold investing via gold-backed ETFs has grown to $239 billion in assets.3 2020 has seen gold ETF investing hit record highs, adding 21% — or US $49.1 billion4 — to global gold-backed ETF assets through July 31, and providing investors a cost-effective and efficient way to access gold’s unique benefits during 2020’s market volatility.
+Since that time, gold investing via gold-backed ETFs has grown to US $207 billion in assets.4

 In November 2004, the World Gold Council partnered with SPDR ETFs to launch GLD®, the first US gold-backed exchange traded fund.
 GLD’s arrival made it convenient and cost effective for investors to hold gold in their portfolios.
-Since then, GLD has reached over $78 billion in assets,7 making it the largest and most liquid gold-backed ETF in the world.8 In 2018, we launched GLDMSM, a low-cost gold-backed ETF option, providing an innovative low-cost solution to meet investor demands.
+Since then, GLD has reached over $55.2 billion in assets,5 making it the largest and most liquid gold-backed ETF in the world.6 In 2018, we launched GLDM®, a low-cost gold-backed ETF option, providing an innovative low-cost solution to meet investor demands.

 Both ETFs provide investors a relatively efficient and liquid way to access the gold bullion market through physically backed ETFs.
 Learn more about our heritage in the gold market, or read more about our gold ETFs below.

-1 Source: Bloomberg Finance L.P. & State Street Global Advisors.
-Note: SPDR® Gold Trust GLD average daily bid-ask spread is 0.01% and tracking error is 0.00424 from 01/01/2011 to 09/30/2020.
+1 Bloomberg Finance, L.P., and State Street Global Advisors.
+Note: SPDR® Gold Trust GLD average daily bid-ask spread is 0.01% and tracking error is 0.0004 from 01/01/2011 to 10/31/2023.
 Effective March 20, 2015, the SPDR Gold Trust (GLD) adopted the LBMA Gold Price PM as the reference benchmark price of gold in calculating the Net Asset Value (NAV) of the Trust.
 Prior to that date, the Trust used the London PM Fix as the reference benchmark price in calculating the NAV.
-SPDR® Gold MiniSharesSM Trust GLDM average bid-ask spread is 0.07% and tracking error is 0.00016 from June 26, 2018 (fund inception) to September 30,2020.
+SPDR® Gold MiniShares® Trust (GLDM®) average bid-ask spread is 0.027% and tracking error is 0.000124 from June 26, 2018 (fund inception) to October 31, 2023.
 GLDM has used LBMA Gold Price PM as the reference benchmark price of gold in calculating the NAV of the Trust.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without SSGA’s express written consent.